r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Teehee, then it's fortunate we freed you two earlier.
 If you had ended up working on this floor...

 **Sessyoin Kiara:**
-...{(M) Lord /(F) Lady} Fujimaru might belong to Kama now, body and soul, and Lord Yagyu and I would be powerless to stop it.
+...[♂ Lord /♀ Lady] Fujimaru might belong to Kama now, body and soul, and Lord Yagyu and I would be powerless to stop it.

 **Pārvatī:**
 Let's save the chitchat for later, please!
 At least it looks like on this floor, we won't need to bother with keys.